andOrlando/awesome-widgets/README.md

    return rubato.timed { duration = 0.2, intro = 0.3, prop_intro = true } end`)

 **Methods**
- - `recycler:add(args)` adds a widget with the given arguments.
+ - `recycler:add(args, opts)` adds a widget with the given arguments.
 Arguments must be in the form of a single table otherwise `get_by_args` won't work.
-The arguments will then be passed to the widget's `populate` method.
+The arguments will then be passed to the widget's `populate` method. `opts` is a list of options to override for it's animation in.
+Any animation-related values available in the constructor can be overridden.
 Returns the added widget and the position it was added to.
- - `recycler:add_at(pos, args)` adds a widget with the given arguments at a specific position.
+ - `recycler:add_at(pos, args, opts)` adds a widget with the given arguments at a specific position.
 Is otherwise identical to add.
 Returns the new widget and the position it was added to.
- - `recycler:remove(w)` removes a widget. w is a widget object.
+ - `recycler:remove(w, opts)` removes a widget. w is a widget object. `opts` is a list of options to override for it's animation out.
+Any animation-related values available in the constructor can be overridden.
 Returns the removed widget and the position it was removed from.
- - `recycler:remove_at(pos)` removes a widget at the specified position.
+ - `recycler:remove_at(pos, opts)` removes a widget at the specified position.
    Is otherwise identical to remove. returns the removed widget and the position it was removed from.
- - `recycler:remove_by_args(args)` removes a widget by the arguments given to it.
+ - `recycler:remove_by_args(args, opts)` removes a widget by the arguments given to it.
 Since the arguments were given in the form of the table, you don't really need to worry about collision.
 It's usually easier to identify widgets by the arguments you passed in rather than the widget itself or its position.
    Returns the removed widget and the position it was removed from.
  - `recycler:get_by_args(args)` returns the widget that was created using the given arguments